NavinKumarMNK/AI-Learning-Platform/README.md

 # AI Learning Management System

+    - Code is written to be run on a local linux PC machine on the lab.

 ## Plan
 - [ ] Full website of Video Tutorials
 - [ ] Deployed Website